top of page

 Let’s get started with Part 1: Establish What Your Business Stands For

-Airbnb: In 2008, Joe Gebbia’s rent had just gone up by 25% and he did not have a full time job.
+1. Airbnb: In 2008, Joe Gebbia’s rent had just gone up by 25% and he did not have a full time job.
 He and his friend Brian Chesky were surfing on the internet and came across an industrial design conference to be held in San Francisco a couple of weeks out.
-They were able to sign up for the conference but they saw that the hotels in SF were all sold out.
-Luckily for them, they already lived in San Francisco and did not need room and board.
-Many other participants, on the other hand, did.
-Joe and Brian thought for the right price, they would be able to rent out space in their apartment, pull out their air mattress, pick up participants from the airport, give them tips about tourism in San Francisco and even serve breakfast as an added touch.
-They quickly designed www.airbedandbreakfast.com and advertised it to the conference attendees.
-Seeing the demand, they decided this would be their future business.
+They noticed hotels in the city were fully booked for the event, but since they already lived in San Francisco, they didn’t face that challenge themselves.

 To craft your company story and the fundamentals of your brand identity, ask yourself and your founding team the following questions: